Jozty/website/content/functions/head.md

 ---
-title:  head function
+title: Head function
-description: a thorough tour of head function
+description: Gives the first element of a given list or string.
+keywords: Head
 ---
 ## Head